filerjs/filer/README.md

 #### fs.realpath(path, [cache], callback)<a name="realpath"></a>

-NOTE: Not yet implemented, see https://github.com/js-platform/filer/issues/85
+NOTE: Not implemented, see https://github.com/js-platform/filer/issues/85

 #### fs.unlink(path, callback)<a name="unlink"></a>